 $ cd keyring/gpg/ $ gpg --armor --export --no-version \ --comment="Public key of Me Myself" 612A0E98 > 612A0E98.asc $ git add 612A0E98.asc $ git commit -sm "Add my public key" $ git push origin master

-In order to generate an usign key pair for use in LEDE release and package repositories, follow the steps below.
+usign is a tiny OpenBSD signify replacement.
+Clone In order to generate an usign key pair for use in OpenWrt release and package repositories, follow the steps below.

 Clone the usign repository and compile it.
 Note that the compilation requires an installed